HomeAIThe "Inverted Pyramid" of AI Content: Structuring for Snippets

 Myth Debunked: “Higher domain authority always wins featured snippets.”
 Reality: Google prioritizes content that best answers the query, regardless of domain authority.
 A well-structured answer on a smaller site can beat a poorly structured answer on an authority site.

-I’ve seen this play out repeatedly.
-A local business directory—think Jasmine Business Directory—captured a “best local businesses” snippet over major national directories simply by structuring their category pages with clear, front-loaded descriptions and proper schema markup.
+I’ve seen this play out over and over.
+A local business directory, think Jasmine Business Directory, captured a “best local businesses” snippet over major national directories simply by structuring their category pages with clear, front-loaded descriptions and proper schema markup.
 Domain authority matters, but structure and relevance matter more.

 Different queries trigger different snippet formats.
 Your job is to provide content in multiple formats so Google can choose what works best.